unraid/docs/docs/unraid-os/using-unraid-to/run-docker-containers/community-applications.md

 1. Prepare your application’s template files and documentation.
 2. Create a support thread in the [Unraid forums](https://forums.unraid.net/).
-3. Submit your application via the **Community Applications** submission portal in the WebGUI.
+3. Submit your application via the **Community Applications** submission portal in the %%WebGUI|web-gui%%.
 4. The moderation team typically reviews submissions within 48 hours.